High Density Polyethylene vs Polyethylene Terephthalate

 Polyethylene Terephthalates

-Polyethylene terephthalate, or PET, is a shatterproof, light weight, and inert material derived from terephthalateethylene glycol and terephthalic (try saying that 10 times fast) acid.
+Polyethylene terephthalate, or PET, is a shatterproof, light weight, and inert material derived from ethylene glycol and terephthalic (try saying that 10 times fast) acid.
 You may also know it as polyester and it is the world’s most common synthetic fiber.
 It’s used for food packaging and personal care products due to its non-reactive properties.
 PET bottles are transparent, but color may be added to make them opaque.
 PET bottles are temperature resistant up to 145°F.

 Both HDPE and PET are great for various applications both inside and outside the laboratory as they are inert and have good chemical resistance.
 If you need a container that’s more durable and temperature resistant, HDPE is the plastic of choice.
 If you require a crystal-clear container and can't use glass, reach for the PET container.
 Just try not getting tongue-tied while asking for it by name.